ezsystems/commerce-documentation/docs/guide/erp_integration/connecting_shop_to_erp.md

 For example:

-The shop converts the answer into UBL using a mapping and converts the response to an UBL object as defined in the specification
+The shop converts the answer into UBL using a mapping and converts the response to a UBL object as defined in the specification
 (`@EshopBundle/Resources/specifications/xml/response.selectCustomer.xml`).

 ### Step 8: UBL response ready